ryanaoleary/serve_config_examples/locust_test/README.md

-# Incr-Upgrade-Locust
+# RayService NewClusterWithIncrementalUpgrade Locust Test

-Locust load test setup for KubeRay incremental upgrade.
+This folder contains the [locust](https://locust.io/) load test setup for a RayService incremental upgrade with KubeRay.
+For more details on incremental upgrades, see the [Ray documentation](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/rayservice-incremental-upgrade.html).

 > A Locust test is essentially just a Python program making requests to the system you want to test.